-Development or improvement of computer skills for application in Family and Consumer Sciences discipline classes.
-Course consists of six modules that will be used to determine basic competency in spreadsheets, presentation software, word processing software, data base software, and communication tools.
+Development or improvement of computer skills for application in FCS discipline classes.
+Course consists of six modules used to determine basic competency in spreadsheets, presentation software, word processing software, data base software, and communication tools.

 Classes offered in online format.
 Credit/No Credit grading only.
 (Lecture-Activity 1 hour).

-Students will use computer paint-style, illustration and processing software and scanners to develop proficiency in drawing and designing for the workplace.
-They also will work with clip art, make technical drawings, storyboards, and color and fabric cards.
+Use of computer paint-style, illustration/processing software and scanners to develop proficiency in drawing and designing for the workplace.
+Work with clip art, make technical drawings, storyboards, & color/fabric cards.